davesnx/styled-ppx/documents/design.md

 Compatibility note:

-- String-based css-grammar entrypoints still exist as compatibility wrappers for tests and older callers, but they parse to parser AST outside `Rule.re` before invoking the grammar.
+- No string-based entrypoints remain in the css-grammar library; test suites that want to feed strings parse to parser AST themselves via the parser Driver before invoking the grammar.
 - Raw source slicing is still used in `Css_to_runtime` when emitting unsafe fallback strings and preserving user-authored formatting, but that source is now passed explicitly through PPX/runtime call sites rather than coming from a global parser buffer.
 It is no longer the semantic input to css-grammar validation or typed runtime lowering.

-### Step 3 - Split css-grammar and runtime by property modules
+### Step 3 - Split css-grammar and runtime by property modules (Partially done)

-Replace the giant central `packages/css-grammar/lib/Parser.ml` file with a property-centered module layout.
+Replace the giant central css-grammar parser file with a property-centered module layout.

 - Introduce a folder structure where each property or shared value family owns its `[%spec_module]`, typed value definition, interpolation extraction, and